confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 INSERT INTO withdrawals (user_id, country_code, amount, success) VALUES (2, 'fr', 20.00, true);
 ```

-We see the following results, in a stream of possible fraud cases that need further investigation:
+This produces a stream of possible fraud cases that need further investigation:

 ```
 +-----------+----------------+----------------+--------+---------+